 On June 1st Flowcrete acquired Elmico, a high-tech manufacturer of polyurea waterproofing systems as well as epoxy and polyurethane polymer flooring systems, based in Oslo, Norway.

 Joining Flowcrete will facilitate organic growth within Norway thanks to increased critical mass, local manufacturing and a broader product offering.
 Being part of Flowcrete and by extension The Euclid Group means that Elmico will have access to new markets all over the world thanks to the Group’s global network of offices, sales teams and facilities.

 2016 | Euclid Group is Launched

 In November 2016, Euclid Group announced its arrival to the global construction industry.
-The Group was formed by the coming together of multiple construction chemical brands of subsidiaries of RPM International Inc., including Euclid Chemical, Eucomex, Toxement, Cave, Viapol, Flowcrete, RPM Belgium and Vandex.
+The Group was formed by the coming together of multiple construction chemical brands of subsidiaries of RPM International Inc., including Euclid Chemical, Eucomex, Toxement, Cave, Viapol, and Flowcrete.

 The foundation of the new Group has created an advanced manufacturer of smart building solutions with strategically located infrastructure and offices around the world.